 And we split an order of duck fat fries.
 At first, I wasn’t overly impressed, but they grew on me as we worked our way through the pile.

-Jim had the Ribeye Steak Sausage (left).
-Debbie had the Mountain Man Sausage made of venison, elk, antelope and buffalo (middle).
+A friend had the Ribeye Steak Sausage (left).
+His wife had the Mountain Man Sausage made of venison, elk, antelope and buffalo (middle).
 The picture on the right was painted on the wall in the men’s room.

 When we left, the place was scheduled to close in about half an hour, but there was still a line of people on the sidewalk.
 We all thought it was an experience worth repeating — but don’t go there if you’re in a hurry.